-I’ve had multiple people asking when I go back to school, but I’ve actively made the choice not to check just yet because to do so would be to admit that this is, in fact, the start of my last and final year as an undergraduate student at NYU.
+I’ve had multiple people asking when I go back to school, but I’ve actively made the choice not to check just yet because to do so would be to admit that this is, in fact, the start of my last and final year as an undergraduate student.
 And admitting this comes with a myriad of emotions that I’m really, really not ready to deal with.

-However, mirroring this is the fact that my younger brother is beginning his first year of college – also as an international student in the States – and this, too, has evoked about a bunch of emotions within me: particularly a deep nostalgia for my own freshman year.
-While helping him settle in, I realised that there are so. many. things I’ve learned from my 3 years so far, be it from mistakes that put me in less-than-desirable situations to good decisions that helped out a lot.
-So without further ado, here are some 9 things I wish I knew (or 9 things I’ve learned along the way) as an international student.
+However, mirroring this is the fact that my younger brother is beginning his first year of college — also as an international student in the United States — and this, too, has evoked about a bunch of emotions within me: particularly a deep nostalgia for my own freshman year.
+While helping him settle in, I realised that there are so. many. things I’ve learned from my 3 years so far, be it from mistakes that put me in less-than-desirable situations, to good decisions that helped out a lot.
+Here goes!

 1.Everyone’s just as lost and confused as you are

 One thing about being in a place that you aren’t familiar with is that you’re extremely aware of your “other” status from the very beginning.
 It can feel like everyone knows what’s going on (and a lot of people are good at pretending that they do except for you.
 Safe to say that there was a lot of panic and second-guessing, even when the task was as ‘simple’ as figuring out which room my class supposed to be in.
 But then there’s always this iconic conversation that takes place when you meet someone who seems equally confused as you do:

 “Do you know where this event is?
 I’m kind of lost.”

 “Dude, I have no idea.
 Let’s just follow those people – they seem to know where they’re going.”